manuj-mishra/manuj-mishra.github.io/content/blog/wave-wellbeing.md

 Immerse your audience in the user’s perspective.
 Enable them to feel both the conflict and resolution.
 Humans are built to be receptive to stories — so make sure your story is a good one.

+**TLDR:** To build something people want: (1) understand your users, (2) iterate fast, and (3) tell a good story.

-**Next steps:** We are looking to move this project forward in the coming months so follow this Medium page for more updates.
-If you are someone working in the mental health or wellbeing space, we’d love to hear from you! — Please reach out to me on LinkedIn [here](https://www.linkedin.com/in/manuj-mishra)
+**Next steps:** If you are someone working in the mental health or wellbeing space, I’d love to hear from you! — Please reach out to me on LinkedIn [here](https://www.linkedin.com/in/manuj-mishra)